mvcatsifma/ads/138-Copy-List-with-Random-Pointer/readme.md

 - Approximately one allocation per node

 The solution prioritizes clarity and correctness while maintaining good performance characteristics through efficient hash map usage.

+## Approach: Single-Pass Hash Map Deep Copy of Linked List with Random Pointers

+Same as above but using a single pass.